microsoft/code-with-engineering-playbook/docs/privacy/data-handling.md

 The customer should consider turning any logging capabilities on so they can clearly identify who has access and what they do with that access.
 ISE should notify the customer when they are done with the data and suggest the customer destroy copies of the data if they are no longer needed.

-### Our guiding principles when handling data in an engagement
+### Our Guiding Principles when Handling Data in an Engagement

 - Never directly access production data.
 - Explicitly state the intended purpose of data that can be used for engagement.